 You can also subscribe to the notifications made available by the SanityReport MBean to be informed of sanity check results.
-Please consult the documentation on how to configure JMX.
+Please consult eXist-db's JMX documentation on how to configure this.

-You can either use the Java-based Admin Client, or the backup command line utility.
+For client-side backups you can either use the Java Admin Client or the backup command line utility.

-If you are using the Admin Client, do the following:
+If you are using the Java Admin Client, do the following:

-Select either the Backup Icon (arrow pointed upward) in the toolbar ORfrom the menu.
+Select either the Backup Icon (arrow pointed upward) in the toolbar or Tools, Backup from the menu.

-If you are using the command-line utility for the backup/restore, do the following:
+If you are using the command-line utility for the client-side backup/restore, do the following:

 java -jar start.jar backup -u [admin_username] -p [admin_password] -b [collection_path] -d [target_path] -ouri=[xml_uri]

-To view the all of the available options for this command, use the -h parameter.
+To view the all the available options use the

 bin/backup.sh -u admin -p admin-pass -b /db -d /var/backup/hd060501